uludag/nosql-biosets/readme.md

 We want to connect above datasets as much as possible and aim to implement query APIs for common query patterns with individual indexes as well as connected data.
+We are also working on saving selected networks from IntEnz and DrugBank datasets as  graph files;
+either the complete datasets by parsing the dataset source files, or selected subsets of the networks after the datasets has been indexed.

 We want to implement automated tests as early as possible, this should help us to understand where we are in minimal time.